buehler/dotnet-operator-sdk/README.md

 ## Motivation

-The motivation was to learn more about the quirks of kubernetes itself and provide an alternative to kubebuilder and operator sdk which are both written in GoLang.
+KubeOps aims to provide a first-class experience for developing Kubernetes operators within the .NET ecosystem, offering an alternative to Go-based SDKs like Kubebuilder and Operator SDK, while embracing familiar C# patterns and tooling.